-When it comes to totting up the usage, you will need to think about:
+When it comes to totting up the usage that will affect underfloor heating cost, you will need to think about a number of considerations.

-Efficient installation The key factor to bear in mind with running costs, is that a poorly fitted system can lead to patchy heat output.
+The importance of how efficient is underfloor heating cannot be overemphasised.
+The key factor to bear in mind with underfloor heating cost of running, is that a poorly fitted system can lead to patchy heat output.
 In turn, this may require you to turn up the temperature on your thermostat or have the heating turned on for longer.
 This will lead to higher running costs overall, so it’s important to your installation right from the start.

 According to data provided by Nu-Heat, a 10m2 room heated by electric UFH will cost £224 per year compared to £45 per year for electric.
 For a 30m2 room, an electric powered system will cost £672 to run, compared to £134.
 These running costs are based on a standard electricity price of £0.14 per kWh and a domestic gas price of £0.028 per kWh.

 Using an effective system to control your UFH will help keep running costs to a minimum.
 Smart thermostats, for instance, can help prevent energy wastage by making sure your heating is only running when it’s needed.